open-neuroscience/open-neuroscience.github.io/content/en/authors/benjamin-paffhausen/_index.md

 name: Dr. Benjamin Paffhausen
 # Username (this should match the folder name)
 authors:
-- Benjamin Paffhausen
+- benjamin-paffhausen
 # Is this the primary user of the site?
-superuser: true
+superuser: false
 # Role/position
-role: Team member
+role: Benjamin Paffhausen

 # Organizations/Affiliations
 #organizations: